dahachm/epam.devops-hometask/10/HOMETASK.md

 ## 1. Find a utility to inspect *initrd* file contents.
 Find all files that are related to XFS filesystem and give a short description for every file.

-  **initramfs** (or **initrd** in earlier versions) - initial ramdisk image - is used as the first root filesystem that machine has access to and carries the modules needed for kernel to mount root filesystem and some other drivers/kernel modules, that are needed for correct/customized system start, but can't be embedded to kernel (due to some reasons).
+  **initramfs** (or **initrd** in earlier versions) - initial ramdisk image - is used as the first root filesystem that machine has access to and carries the modules, needed for kernel to mount root filesystem and some other drivers/kernel modules, that are needed for correct/customized system start, but can't be embedded to kernel (due to some reasons).
 The best thing about **initramfs** (or **initrd**) is that it can be rearranged by (competent) user for specific system features.

   **initramfs** files are located in **/boot** directory: